hendrikschippers/CNI-Cell-Tracker/README.md

 An extensive measurement campaign has been conducted with the help of this application.
 The resulting logs are located in the folder *measurements*
 ## Usage of the Provided Measurement Data
-The measurement data consits of three different logs: the combined log, the cell log, the neighboring cell log, the ping log and the iPerf transfer log.
+The measurement data consits of three different log types: the combined log, the cell log, the neighboring cell log, the ping log and the iPerf transfer log.

--__CellLog:__ Contains all informations available about the currently connected mobile cell.
+-__Cell Log:__ Contains all informations available about the currently connected mobile cell.
+-**Neighboring Cell Log:** Contains all informations available about neighboring mobile network cells.
--**PingLog:** Contains the latency informations gained by the `ping` command.
+-**Ping Log:** Contains the latency informations gained by the `ping` command.
--**Iperf transfer log:** Contains the data rate measurements conducted with iPerf.
+-**Iperf Transfer Log:** Contains the data rate measurements conducted with iPerf.
 -**CombinedLog:** Contains a merged version of all logs.
 The temporal resolution is limited by the data rate measurements.

 In addition to that the result of the to-String-method of the SignalStrength class and the CellInfo class are logged seperately.
 The json log of the conducted iPerf measurements is also included.